 to work by blocking the uptake of a chemical called serotonin into nerve cells in the brain.
 Serotonin and other chemicals

 called amines are involved in controlling mood.

-Your doctor, however, may prescribe Sertraline Pfizer for another purpose.
+Your doctor, however, may have prescribed Sertraline Pfizer for another purpose.

 Ask your doctor if you have any questions about why Sertraline Pfizer has been prescribed for you.